-The information contained in this document was developed under a grant sponsored by the Department of the Navy, Office of Naval Research.
+The information contained in this document was developed under a grant sponsored by the Department of the Navy, Office of Naval Research and updated using mission requirements from the Defense Threat Reduction Agency, through its Interaction of Ionizing Radiation with Matter (IIRM) University Research Alliance.

-Any opinions, findings, and conclusions and recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.
+Any opinions, findings, and conclusions and recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research nor the Defense Threat Reduction Agency.